manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 1. You should still be on **LON-CL1**, and you should still be logged in as the **Admin** account.
 If necessary, log in as the **Admin** with a password of **Pa55w.rd**.

-2. You should still have the **Office 365 Security and Compliance center** open in in your **Edge** browser from the prior task.
+2. You should still have the **Office 365 Security and Compliance** center open in in your **Edge** browser from the prior task.
 If not, enter **https://protection.office.com** in the address bar, and then when you receive the dialog box asking for a second form of authentication, proceed through the verification process.

-3. In the **Office 365 Security and Compliance center**, select **Threat management** in the left-hand navigation pane and then select **Attack simulator**.
+3. In the **Office 365 Security and Compliance** center, select **Threat management** in the left-hand navigation pane and then select **Attack simulator**.

 4. On the **Attack Simulator** page, you reviewed the four types of simulated attacks that are available in the prior task.
-For this simulation, Holly has decided to conduct an account breach in which she will use a URL to try and obtain user names and passwords.
+For this simulation, Holly has decided to conduct an account breach in which she will use a URL to try and obtain usernames and passwords.
 This is referred to in the Attack Simulator as a **Spear Phishing (Credentials Harvest)** attack. <br/>

 	You can launch this attack either from this page or the **Attack Details** page.
 Since the **Attack Details** page has additional information on what this attack will do, it is recommended that you launch it from there so that you can learn about the specifics of this type of attack. <br/>